American Lighthouse Foundation

 Maine Open Lighthouse Day

-This popular annual event, which is sponsored by the United States Coast Guard, the Maine Office of Tourism and the American Lighthouse Foundation, attracts between 15,000 to 18,000 visitors each year and offers the general public the rare opportunity to climb and learn about over two dozen historic Maine lights.
+This popular annual event, which is sponsored by the United States Coast Guard, the Maine Office of Tourism and the American Lighthouse Foundation, attracts between 15,000 to 18,000 visitors each year and offers the general public the rare opportunity to climb and learn about more than a dozen historic Maine lights.

-(All lighthouses will be open 9:00 am to 3:00 pm unless otherwise noted)
+All lighthouses are open 9:00 am to 3:00 pm unless otherwise noted.

 Burnt Coat Harbor Lighthouse